- Where to find your perfect night out in London

 10. Rock out to the latest up and coming bands

-Located in one of London’s most famous suburbs, Notting Hill Arts Club (21 Notting Hill Gate), has been showcasing London’s up and coming acts for 11 years now.
+If you’re looking for something a little grittier, then New Cross Inn is home to the best in emerging alternative rock, punk and metal bands and put on plenty of free shows during the week.
+Then there’s The Notting Hill Arts Club, located in one of London’s most famous suburbs (21 Notting Hill Gate).
+It has been showcasing London’s up and coming acts for 11 years now.
 Its small stage makes it that more intimate, while the old sofas are still perfect for enjoying the tunes.

 11. Hear people speak their mind at Speakers' Corner